binary-cats/laravel-twilio-webhooks/README.md

 ### Adding Metadata to the Webhook Call

-You can pass custom metadata with your Twilio webhooks by adding URL parameters to the `statusCallback` URL.
-This metadata will be included in the payload when Twilio sends the webhook request, allowing you to pass additional context or information that you might need when processing the webhook.
+You can pass additional metadata with your Twilio webhooks by [adding URL parameters to the `statusCallback` URL](https://www.twilio.com/docs/messaging/guides/outbound-message-logging#sending-additional-message-identifiers).
+This metadata will be accesible in the payload (i.e. `$this->webhookCall->payload`), allowing you to pass additional context or information that you might need when processing the webhook.

 To add metadata, simply append your custom key-value pairs as URL parameters to the `statusCallback` URL in your Twilio API request.
 For example: